 In an interview with the Economist, How society can overcome covid-19, Larry Brilliant, an epidemiologist who incidentally had also acted as a consultant as far back as 2011 on the screenplay of the film “Contagion”, says that sadly “for years” (….) he, along with “30 to 50 or all the infectious-disease epidemiologists” had “warned about the possibility of a new global pandemic”.
 He also touches on the possibility that societies have not taken Covid-19 seriously enough, some countries like the UK having begun “on a misguided mission to allow or think that they could allow everybody or a large number of people to become infected, in an effort to reach the epidemiologist’s Holy Grail of “herd immunity”, others like the USA allowing beach parties, while France allows people to go out in a one-kilometre radius around their homes every day.

-However, in his opinion, countries can test, quarantine and prepare for the post-coronavirus world, says Larry Brilliant.
+However, countries can test, quarantine and prepare for the post-coronavirus world, says Larry Brilliant.
 So why are they not really getting their act together for the sake of their citizens?
 When the whole covid-19 affair has subsided a little, a myriad of accountability questions will need to be addressed.

 “All generations suffer during a crisis.
 But the consequences last longer for the young.
 Economic misery has a tendency to compound.”
 If radicalism takes a hold on them, this is because “many voters will feel that the social contract has been so badly breached that they would rather rip it up altogether” with a comeback of a left-right split on economics to help the established parties rather unlikely.